Now, now, now. Don’t even try to pretend it isn’t true.

 Not everything has to make the final cut to your blog, but that doesn’t mean it can’t be used somewhere else.
 And if you commit to publishing on a schedule, both on and off your blog, people will notice.

 Danny Iny of Firepole Marketing was able to write 40 posts, more than 80 guest posts, two books, and a lot of other content, all in a single year (2011).

 Derek Halpern’s Social Triggers grew from 0-17,000 subscribers in 11 months.
 He’s managed to get to A-List status in what seems like a crazy short amount of time.

-Heck, Boost Blog Traffic had 13,000 subscribers before the site even launched.
+Heck, Smart Blogger had 13,000 subscribers before the site even launched.

 While this sounds Herculean, the truth is these guys have the same 24 hours in a day you do.
 The difference between them and you, is while you’re perfecting your one piece, they’re moving on to the next opportunity.

 Set a goal for how long you’ll dedicate to a single article.

 If you plan on writing one article a week, only spend a week on it, don’t go over.
 If your limit is 3 days/article, make it the best it can be in 3 days time, then move on.